About the Oxfordshire Gardens Trust

 What we do

-- Host evening lectures by speakers who are experts in their field in the autumn and winter months.
-These are normally held at Kellogg College, 62 Banbury Road, Oxford OX2 6PN
+• Host evening lectures by speakers who are experts in their field in the autumn and winter months.

-- Publish a twice-yearly newsletter.
+• Publish a periodic newsletter.
 Copies of previous newsletters are available via our Membership page

 How the OGT can help